-- All State schools, schools registered under the South African Schools Act, 77 and further education and training (FET) institutions registered under the Further Education and Training Act.
-78 - Universities, universities of technologies (previously known as technikons), colleges and other institutions providing higher education which are registered under the Higher Education Act. - Institutions which are approved PBOs under section 30(1)(a) of the Income Tax Act which supply any of the following - adult basic education and training (ABET); - education and training of religious or social workers; - education and training of persons with permanent physical or mental impairment; or - bridging courses to indigent persons to enable them to enter a higher education institution.
+- All State schools, schools registered under the South African Schools Act, and further education and training (FET) institutions registered under the Further Education and Training Act. - Universities, universities of technologies (previously known as technikons), colleges and other institutions providing higher education which are registered under the Higher Education Act. - Institutions which are approved PBOs under section 30(1)(a) of the Income Tax Act which supply - - adult basic education and training (ABET); - > education and training of religious or social workers; - education and training of persons with permanent physical or mental impairment; or - bridging courses to indigent persons to enable them to enter a higher education institution.